WapplerSystems/typo3-guestbook/README.md

 ## Features

 - Based on extbase & fluid, implementing best practices from TYPO3 CMS
-- Frontend template variant based on Twitter Bootstrap (v4) -
+- Frontend template based on Twitter Bootstrap (v4)
-- Different types of records with different fields: Address, company, person
-- Flexible layouts in each plugins.
-Addable via TSconfig.
+- Uses form extension
+- Adjustable privacy page
+- Simple captcha can be added
+- Honeypot with the help of the form extension
+- Adjustable mandatory fields
+- Confirm/Decline of new entries by frontend too

 ## Usage